New Zealand Holidays Act Information for current and past MidCentral DHB employees.

 Background to Holidays Act Remediation:

-In early 2020, Te Whatu ora – Te Pae Haurora o Ruahine or Tararua MidCentral, formerly MidCentral District Health Board (MidCentral DHB started its Holidays Act Compliance Programme.
-Like most NZ employers, there were areas identified where the Te Whatu Ora districts were not fully compliant with the Act.
+In early 2020, Te Whatu ora – Te Pae Haurora o Ruahine or Tararua MidCentral started its Holidays Act Compliance Programme.
+Like most New Zealand employers, there were areas identified where the District Health Boards were not fully compliant with the Act.

-Te Whatu Ora - MidCentral has set up the Holidays Act Compliance Programme in accordance with the Memorandum of Understanding, ensuring each of the three key process steps were incorporated in order to achieve compliance as per the agreed baseline document and framework.
+Te Whatu Ora - MidCentral has set up the Holidays Act Compliance Programme in accordance with the Memorandum of Understanding (MoU) and the baseline document agreed upon between the 20 District Health Boards, the Council of Trade Unions and the Labour Inspectorate.
+This was done to ensure all process steps were incorporated and the payments were made correctly to all our current and former employees.
 These process steps are outlined below:

 i) Review Process